nvim-telescope/telescope.nvim/README.md

 [Neovim (>v0.10.4)](https://github.com/neovim/neovim/releases/tag/v0.10.4) or the latest neovim nightly commit is required for `telescope.nvim` to work.
-The neovim version also needs to be compiled with LuaJIT, we currently do not support Lua5.1 because of some ongoing issues.
+The neovim version also needs to be compiled with LuaJIT; PUC Lua is not fully supported, both for performance reasons and because extensions may rely on FFI.

 ### Required dependencies